WittIsHere/Clever-Engine/Clever-Engine/README.md

 ## NEW Features
 All that we have added for this new assignment
+* Now Mouse picking and Frustum now properly work.
+* Added a new GameObject named camera, which uses its own component.
+* Added the creation of an empty game object.
+* Particle system properly implemented and working with the effects of fireworks and smoke.
+* Custom File Format for textures.
+* Resource management fixed and upgraded.
+* Save and load of the scene.

+## OLD Features

+**File management**
 * Scene serialization: The scene is saved and loaded in a JSON file
 * Custom File Format: FBX assets are now saved on the Library folder with our custom file format.
-* Bounding Boxes displayed.
 * Game Objects now have a random UUID on creation.
-* Inspector window shows data of the components of the Game Object successfully
-* When selecting a Game Object (from the hierarchy) you can Transform, Rotate and Scale it.
 * Added a Folder window.
-* You can now Delete Game Objects
 * Our Custom File Format Meshes are now loaded on a resource mesh.
 This resource is then added to a component mesh.
 It is a first approach to the whole resources problem, but it works well.

-**ISSUES**
-* We do not load textures anymore, because it is incompatible with the whole resources change and we couldn't finish a resouce texture.
-* Mouse picking and Frustum not finished.

-## OLD Features
+**Window**
+* Bounding Boxes displayed.
+* Inspector window shows data of the components of the Game Object successfully.
+* You can now Delete Game Objects.
+* When selecting a Game Object (from the hierarchy) you can Transform, Rotate and Scale it.

 **Console:**
-Logs real-time information about the engine's processes
+* Logs real-time information about the engine's processes.
-* Autoscroll
+* Autoscroll.
-* Clear console and last log buttons
+* Clear console and last log buttons.

 **Configuration:**
-Shows the properties of the engine and its rendering
+* Shows the properties of the engine and its rendering.
-* Application, Hardware and Input information
+* Application, Hardware and Input information.
-* Window and Rendering options
+* Window and Rendering options.
-* Camera movement
+* Camera movement.

 **Main Tab:**
-Menus of all the functionalities of the engine
+* Menus of all the functionalities of the engine.
-* File
+* File.
-* GameObject creation
+* GameObject creation.
-* Windows
+* Windows.
-* Help
+* Help.
-* Hierarchy window displaying GO names
+* Hierarchy window displaying GO names.

 ### Functionalities